Customer Services

 Under normal circumstances we are unable to receive complaints directly from Learners, Parents or Carers.

-If your concerns relate to the teaching of one of our qualifications or a decision made by your Centre, each Centre is required to have their own internal complaints and appeals process which you should follow.
+If your concerns relate to the teaching of one of our qualifications or a decision made by your Centre you should follow the Centre’s Complaints and Appeals process which they are required to have.

-Complaints about the quality of teaching; Centre administration, management and organisation should not be made to GQAL.
-Any complaints about the quality of teaching; Centre administration, management and organisation should be made to either the Head of Centre (where the teacher is employed by, or attached to, an organisation) or to the association that the teacher is a member of (where the teacher is not employed by, or attached to, an organisation).
+Complaints about the quality of teaching, centre administration, management and organisation should not be made to GQAL.
+Any complaints about the quality of teaching, centre administration, management and organisation should be made to the Head of Centre (where the teacher is employed by or attached to, an organisation) or to the association that the teacher is a member of (where the teacher is not employed by, or attached to, an organisation).

 Confidentiality.